Analytic expressions for the steady-state current with finite extended reservoirs: Current

 \subsection{Landauer and Meir-Wingreen Correspondence}

-Whether one works with a many-body impurity, Eq.~\eqref{eq:Curr} generally or Eq.~\eqref{eq:CurrPC} for proportional coupling, or the non-interacting result, Eq.~\eqref{eq:nonintCurr} or Eq.~\eqref{eq:CurrPC} for proportional coupling, the Markovian expressions converge to non-Markovian expressions, as this has to do with the convergence of the weighted spectral density -- alternatively, the lesser Green's function -- of the finite reservoir.
+Whether one works with a many-body impurity, Eq.~\eqref{eq:Curr} generally or Eq.~\eqref{eq:CurrPC} for proportional coupling, or the non-interacting result, Eq.~\eqref{eq:nonintCurr} or Eq.~\eqref{eq:CurrPC} for proportional coupling, the Markovian expressions converge to non-Markovian expressions, as this has to do with the convergence of the weighted spectral density---alternatively, the lesser Green's function---of the finite reservoir.
 This was examined in detail in Ref.~\onlinecite{gruss_landauers_2016}.
 There, it was shown that the one-norm difference of the Markovian and non-Markovian lesser Green's function is bounded by

 That is, it is controlled by the ratio of the relaxation strength and the thermal energy.
-This also helps put bounds on the necessary reservoir size~\cite{gruss_landauers_2016,elenewski_communication:_2017}.
+This also helps put bounds on the necessary reservoir size~\cite{gruss_landauers_2016,elenewski_communication_2017}.
 Clearly, as the temperature goes to zero, convergence requires a very small relaxation strength, as the derivative of the occupation at the Fermi level is diverging.
-However, while this can influence the accuracy of the calculation if there are sharp features at the Fermi level, in many other cases one may not see its effect.
+However, while this can influence the accuracy of the calculation if there are sharp features at the Fermi level, e.g., due to interference effects~\cite{solomon_understanding_2008,hsu_single-molecule_2012,lambert_basic_2015,chiang_quantum_2020}, in many other cases one may not see its effect.
 For instance, as seen in Ref.~\onlinecite{wojtowicz_open-system_2020}, below a certain temperature, $T^\star$, which potentially could depend on the voltage for sharp features, the current is not changing~\footnote{This temperature is dependent on voltage and on features in the density of states.
-A smooth density of states (in both the reservoirs and the system) over the bias window influences $T^\star$, as can many-body features}.
+A smooth density of states (in both the reservoirs and the system) over the bias window increases $T^\star$, as can many-body relaxation.}.
 Thus, so long as $\gamma_k \ll k_B T^\star/\hbar$, the current will still be accurate even though the lesser Green's function has not formally converged.
+As emphasized above, this has be applied with care.

 When the weighted spectral density and lesser Green's functions have approximately converged to their non-Markovian counterparts, the current for Markovian relaxation approximately obeys a Landauer or Meir-Wingreen formula (for non-interacting and many-body interactions, respectively).
 It seems unlikely that an exact Landauer expression with relaxation will be obeyed unless the relaxation is both non-Markovian and given by a single-particle mechanism.